Vorlent/IlliquidEconomics/_posts/2023-12-30-How-Large-Can-Growth-Rates-Really-Get.md

 The volume formula for a sphere is V = 4/3 π r³.

-Assuming we launch all out space ships in the year 2021, they will colonize a volume according to this table:
+Assuming we launch all our space ships in the year 2021, they will colonize a volume according to this table:

 | Year / Light years | Stars  | Volume               |
 |--------------------|--------| ---------------------|